wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/configure-microsoft-cloud-app-security-cloud-discovery/includes/5-implement-app-connectors.md

 9. Select **Connect in GitHub** and complete the connection process.

 > [!IMPORTANT]
-> Some vendors require that you add their apps’ IP addresses to allow lists to enable access from Cloud App Security.
+> Some vendors require that you add their apps' IP addresses to allow lists to enable access from Cloud App Security.

 ### What apps can you connect with?